toxinu/pylove-release/README.rst

     # A .exe binary for Windows 32bit platform.
     #
     # - name: Package name
+    # - exclude: Comma separated values of regexp path to exclude in package
     # - compress: Will provide compressed archive
     # - compression: Only zip is available
     # - custom_love_binary: Relative or absolute path to love zipped archive